All services in public beta or live must have a starting point hosted on GOV.UK. This is usually a start page.

 You must only advertise the URL (or short URL) for your start point on GOV.UK - and only once it’s been agreed.

-You must never advertise any other URL for your service anywhere - this is because your GOV.UK start point includes the information a user needs to complete the service.
+It’s important your users start their journey on your GOV.UK start point or guidance page for your service.
+This is because your GOV.UK start point includes the information a user needs to complete the service.